lrodero/blueprints-tests/README.md

 # README #

-This software is a small set of Java classes used to test three different graph database technologies (BerkeleyDB, OrientDB and Neo4J) as a backend for Titan GraphDB in local and distributed settings.
+This software is a small set of Java classes used to test three different graph database technologies (BerkeleyDB, OrientDB, Cassandra and Neo4J) as a backend for Titan GraphDB in local and distributed settings.
 The goal of this software is to detemine the proper configurations required by Titan to be run on different settings, and to check that those configurations indeed work.

 ## Getting the code